TDG-Platform/docs/HotMaps_Workflow.md

 At the beginning of the workflow, the VNIR is mosaicked and fractionally pixel-aggregated to agree with the SWIR pixels.
 The resulting VNIR and SWIR are then stacked, **_but not registered_**, and clipped to the common overlap, yielding a "crude supercube", a 16-band stack at SWIR resolution.
 The HotMap GBDX task takes this crude supercube as input.

-The workflow calls the DGLayers GBDX task on two recipe files to perform the stacking of the VNIR and SWIR, and to create the false-color 3-band SWIR.

 <!--
 ***************************************************************************
 -->